 - live in the U.S. or Puerto Rico

-- meet our eligibility guidelines of 250% of the Federal Poverty Limit (view chart)
+- meet our eligibility guidelines based on the Federal Poverty Limit

 Steps for Applying

 - Call 800‑813‑HOPE (4673) and speak with a CancerCare social worker to complete a brief interview.
 We can be reached from 10 a.m –6 p.m.
 (ET) Monday-Thursday, and 10 a.m.–5 p.m.
 (ET) on Friday.

 - If you are eligible to apply, we will: